Nic Taylor: Non-League career

-Struggling to become a regular in the senior side, Taylor joined Southern League Premier Division side Hemel Hempstead Town on loan - making sporadic appearances for the first team while lining-up for the Reserves.
+Struggling to become a regular in the senior side, Taylor joined Southern League Premier Division side Hemel Hempstead Town on loan – making sporadic appearances for the first team while lining-up for the Reserves.
 Upon his return to the Daggers, he joined Isthmian Premier Division side Kingstonian on loan.
 The deal was later made permanent, but the goalkeeper only managed a single senior appearance, keeping a clean sheet in a 3–0 win at Walton & Hersham in the Isthmian League Cup second round.

 While registered with Kingstonian, Taylor joined Fisher on loan in October 2011 to gain first team football, before departing Kingsmeadow to join Epsom & Ewell.
 Finally cementing his place in a senior side, he remained with the Salts until the conclusion of the 2011–12 season.

-Following a short stint with Sutton United, featuring in the Reserves once more, Taylor joined Isthmian Division One South side Tooting & Mitcham United and returned to senior football.
+Following a short stint with Sutton United, featuring in the reserves once more, Taylor joined Isthmian Division One South side Tooting & Mitcham United and returned to senior football.
 Departing at the end of the season, he joined Chipstead for six months before impressing Isthmian Premier Division side Cray Wanderers and being rewarded with his international debut.

-Taylor joined Sussex County League side Shoreham ahead of the 2015–16 season and earned another international call up, following this he dual registered with Tunbridge Wells.
+Taylor joined Sussex County League side Shoreham ahead of the 2015–16 season and earned another international call-up.
+Following this he dual-registered with Tunbridge Wells.
 Taylor joined Combined Counties outfit Redhill in August 2015.
 Taylor was released by Tunbridge Wells in October 2015, due to costs.

 Following this, Taylor joined East Grinstead Town in November 2015, before a lack of first team appearances prompted another move.
 February 2016 saw him join Guildford City, where he was bought in to replace the injured Luke Badiali for the remainder of the season.
 Taylor was sent off following a red card in his first game with Guildford City.
 Taylor made 10 appearances for City as they finished the season in 14th place.

-Despite being penalised for unexpectedly pushing another player in East Grinstead's final game of the season against Walton & Hersham in April 2016 and their signing of a new, more experienced goalkeeper Milan Stojsavljevic, Taylor has signed for East Grinstead Town for the start of the 2016–17 season.
-Following a short period with Ashford United, Taylor signed for Fisher in December 2016 as one of returning Manager Dean Harrison's key signings to help strengthen the club's defence.
+Despite being penalised for unexpectedly pushing another player in East Grinstead's final game of the season against Walton & Hersham in April 2016 and their signing of a new, more experienced goalkeeper Milan Stojsavljevic, Taylor signed for East Grinstead Town for the start of the 2016–17 season.
+Following a short period with Ashford United, Taylor signed for Fisher in December 2016 as one of returning manager Dean Harrison's key signings to help strengthen the club's defence.
 He won Manager's Player of the Year at the end of the season.

 After a spell at AFC Croydon Athletic in 2018, Taylor joined Punjab United in January 2019.

-Taylor re-joined AFC Croydon Athletic in the summer of 2019 and is their first choice goalkeeper.
+Taylor re-joined AFC Croydon Athletic in the summer of 2019 and was their first-choice goalkeeper.
 He then joined Erith Town for the 2020-21 season, then Croydon in June 2021.